LazyNoobGithub/Project-Noob/README.md

 https://discord.gg/HGNr3jKfkH

 # Scripts
 The WL and the script will be in the github, or below! btw, to any skids.
-THIS IS OBFUSTUCATED USING MOONOBFUSTUCATOR!!!
+THIS IS OBFUSTUCATED!!

 WL Script: https://pastebin.com/LdqvLM8s